cydriclopez/go-post-json-passthru/README.md

 The TypeScript class ***NodeService*** is defined in file ***src/client/src/app/services/nodeservice.ts***.
 In this file we define the Angular interface to match the Go server-side struct definition (i.e. the following table).

 Note that we are not passing JSON structures from the client to the Go controller.
+We are passing JSON as string from the Angular client to our Go server controller.
 Our goal is for the Go controller to be a "passthru" controller which will call a Postgresql stored-function to validate and process our JSON data.

 #### Table 6.1.
 Data-structure match between Angular and Go
 |    | Angular interface | Go struct |